JeffreyMejia/c0124-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the purpose of variables?
+- What is the purpose of variables? to store data.
 - How do you **declare** a variable?
+  By using `const`, `let`, or `var`.

-- How do you initialize (**assign a value to**) a variable?
+- How do you initialize (**assign a value to**) a variable? to initialize a variable the `=` must be used to assign a value.

-- What characters are allowed in variable names?
+- What characters are allowed in variable names? any letters or numbers along with $ and \_ are allowed.
 - What does it mean to say that variable names are "case sensitive"?
+  Variables must be spelled the same way if they ever being called or used again otherwise there might be an error.
 - What is the purpose of a string? for writing text into the code.
 - What is the purpose of a number?